Dehydration recovery time depends on how dehydrated you are.

 So what is Hydrant?

-We made Hydrant to be an effective way to rehydrate quickly, based on World Health Organization guidelines for ORS.
-Because it’s in a convenient powder pack, wherever you are in need of hydration, you can mix it with water and get hydrated fast.
+We made Hydrant to be an effective way to recover from dehydration quickly, based on World Health Organization guidelines for ORS.
+Drinking enough water each day can be hard for any number of reasons and using Hydrant makes hydration easier.
+It's easy to fit into your routine, and many of our customers start their day with a Hydrant to make sure they are at their baseline hydration level from the get-go.
+Because it’s in a convenient powder pack, wherever you need quick recovery from dehydration, you can mix it with water and get hydrated fast.
 Use code RECOVER15 at checkout to get 15% off your first order.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC419333/ (This is a meta-analysis of randomized control studies comparing oral rehydration against intravenous rehydration.
 Randomized control trials are very high quality studies, and meta-analyses look at many of them to draw conclusions.)